Park-JungJoon/HUPTA/Codes/README.md

-# Description

-### This codes written for runnying shiny application.
-+ The most core code for running an app is app.py.
-+ download_function.py and draw_fig.py are the code that is called from app.py.
-+ HTML files are needed to decorate non-dynamic pages.
-+ Media contains the code that organizes the files.
-+ The dataframe TSV file is created by dataframe_saving.py, and then it works.
-This is omitted from this page for storage reasons.
+## Analysis

+In the Analysis, the code for processing the data used in HUPTA is described in each step.
+There are 6 steps in total, and the final result of this step is mainly used in the Application.

+## Application
+Application contains the shiny for python code to build HUPTA and the data required to configure the database.
+Users can build HUPTA locally through this code.